What is Reflexology

 What to expect at your first session

-Your first session will include a detailed consultation on your health and lifestyle, together with a foot (or hand) reading.
-I then perform the treatment, taking into account what you have told me and also what I find during the session.
-Subsequent sessions will not require a full consultation, but I will include a mini-update on how you have been since the previous treatment.
+Using the information given in your consultation form and any discussions we have, together with a foot (or hand) reading, I will carry out a tailored treatment, also taking into account what I pick up on during the session.
+Subsequent sessions will include a mini-update on how you have been since the previous treatment.

 How frequently should I have reflexology?